craflin/CDeploy/README.md

 * `CONFIGURATION` can be used in Visual Studio builds with `CDEPLOY_NO_DEBUG_BUILD` option to declare if the exported library or executable is the Debug or Release version.
 * `IMPORTED_IMPLIB` sets the relative location in the generated package to a import library of a shared library.
 * `INTERFACE_INCLUDE_DIRECTORIES` sets the relative location to include directories of a interface, static or shared library in the generated package.
+* `INTERFACE_SOURCES` sets the relative location to interface source files of an imported interface library in the generated package.
 * `PROPERTIES` sets additional properties (like `INTERFACE_LINK_LIBRARIES` etc.) of a imported library when it is deployed.

 #### `deploy_export_dependency`